-You can choose to receive promotional messages from Square when you first interact with our Services or by making a request to us using the contact details below.
-You can opt out of receiving promotional messages from Square at the time we collect your information by following the instructions on screen or in those messages, by informing the caller that you would not like to receive future promotional calls, or by changing your notification settings by logging into your Square account.
+You can opt out of receiving promotional messages from Square by following the instructions in those messages, by informing the caller that you would not like to receive future promotional calls, or by changing your notification settings by logging into your Square account.
+To opt out of text messages from Square reply STOP.
 Opting out of receiving communications may impact your use of the Services.
-If you decide to opt out, we can still send you non-promotional communications, such as digital receipts and messages about your account or our ongoing business relations.
+If you decide to opt out, we may still send you non-promotional communications, such as digital receipts and messages about your account or our ongoing business relations.

 INTERNATIONAL DATA TRANSFERS

-Square operates internationally and many of our systems are based in the United States which has different data protection standards to the European Union.
+We operate in many countries, and we (or our service providers) may move your data and process it outside the country where you live which have different data protection standards to the European Union.
+We may, and we may use third-party service providers to, process and store your information in the United States, Canada, Japan, the European Union, and other countries.
 When we transfer your personal data to our affiliates outside the European Economic Area (EEA), we make use of standard contractual clauses which have been approved by the European Commission.
 For a list of the countries in which we operate, please see https://squareup.com/gb/about.

 CHANGES TO THIS PRIVACY NOTICE

-We change this Privacy Notice from time to time by posting a revised version and updating the ‘Effective Date’ above.
+We may amend this Privacy Notice from time to time by posting a revised version and updating the “Effective Date” above.
 The revised version will be effective on the “Effective Date” listed.
-We will provide you with reasonable prior notice of substantial changes in how we use your information, including by email, if you have provided an email address.
-If you disagree with these changes, you can cancel your account at any time and/or stop your use of our Services.
-Your continued use of our Services constitutes your acceptance of any changes to this Privacy Notice.
+We will provide you with reasonable prior notice of material changes in how we use your information, including by email if you have provided one.
+If you disagree with these changes, you may cancel your account at any time.

-Please contact our Privacy Department with any questions or concerns regarding this Privacy Notice.
-Please mark your questions or concerns, FAO: Data Protection Officer.
+Please contact our privacy team with any questions or concerns regarding this Privacy Notice: FAO: Data Protection Officer.